kodecocodes/i9t/custom-segues/custom-segues.markdown

 # Chapter 6: Custom Segues

 Ever since Apple introduced storyboards in iOS 5, you've been using segues to transition between scenes.
 In iOS 7 you could animate these transitions using custom view controller transitions.
-Now in iOS 9 you can completely separate out your transition animation from your view controller code.
+Now in iOS 9 using custom segues you can completely separate out your transition animation from your view controller code.

 In a small but important change, segues are now retained during modal or popover presentation of a scene.
 In other words, segues are created at the start of presenting a new scene and held in memory until the presented scene view controller is dismissed.